Anti-Racism Teaching and Learning Resources

 - Anti-Racism – A framework for ending racism that goes beyond tolerating or celebrating racial diversity and addresses racism as a system of unequal institutional power between Whites and peoples of Color.

-- Belonging – Belonging is being able to be present with your authentic identity and feeling that you fit in and that you are an important member of a group.
+- Belonging – Being able to be present with your authentic identity and feeling that you fit in and that you are an important member of a group.

 - Diversity – The representation of all our varied identities and differences, collectively and as individuals.